SAP-TRP/custom-trp-harmonization/README.md

 11. Right click on the MTAR file genereated and choose deploy option and select 'Deploy to XS Advanced'.
     In the pop-up windown, verify the organization, space name to which you want to deploy.
-    Select the `SAP_TRP_HARMONIZATION_CUSTOM.mtaext` file in MTA extendion Descriptor dropdown and click on the deploy button.
+    Select the `SAP_TRP_HARMONIZATION_CUSTOM.mtaext` file in MTA extension Descriptor dropdown and click on the deploy button.

 ## Known Issues